EdgeBox/sync-core-on-premise/README.md

 ## Support

-If you need any help with this, please contact us at support \[at\] cms-content-sync.io.
+If you need any help with this, please contact us at https://support.cms-content-sync.io/

 ## Content Sync